Maximum of the characteristic polynomial of the Ginibre ensemble: Proof of the lower--bound

 as a regularization of $\G$.

-The theory of Gaussian multiplicative chaos aims at defining the exponential of a log--correlated field.
+The theory of Gaussian multiplicative chaos aims at defining the exponential of a log-correlated field.
 Since such a field is merely a random distribution, this is a non trivial problem.
 However, in the so-called \emph{subcritical phase}, this can be done by a quite simple renormalization procedure.
 Namely, for $\gamma>0$, we define $\mu^\gamma_\G = : e^{\gamma \G} :$ as

-It turns out that this limit exists as a random measure on $\D$ and it does not depend on the mollifier $\phi$ within a reasonable class.
-Moreover, in the case of the GFF \eqref{cov3}, it is a non trivial measure if and only if the parameter $0<\gamma < \sqrt{8}$ -- this is called the \emph{subcritical phase}, \cite{RV10, Berestycki17, Aru}.
-For general log-correlated field the theory of GMC goes back to the work of Kahane \cite{Kahane85} and in the case of the GFF, the construction $\mu^\gamma_\G$ was re-discovered by Duplantier--Sheffield \cite{DS11} from a different perspective.
-In a certain sense, the random measure $\mu^\gamma_\G$ encodes the \emph{geometry} of the GFF.
+It turns out that this limit exists almost surely as a random measure on $\D$ and that it does not depend on the mollifier $\phi$ within a reasonable class.
+Moreover, in the case of the GFF normalized as in \eqref{cov3}, it is a non trivial measure if and only if the parameter $0<\gamma < \sqrt{8}$ -- this is called the \emph{subcritical phase}, \cite{RV10, Berestycki17, Aru}.
+For general log-correlated field, the theory of GMC goes back to the work of Kahane \cite{Kahane85} and in the case of the GFF, the construction $\mu^\gamma_\G$ was re-discovered by Duplantier--Sheffield \cite{DS11} and Rhodes--Vargas \cite{RV11} from different perspectives.
+In a sense, the random measure $\mu^\gamma_\G$ encodes the \emph{geometry} of the GFF.
 For instance, the support of $\mu^\gamma_\G$ is a fractal set which is closely related to the concept of \emph{thick points}, \cite{HMP10}.
-We will not discuss these issues in this paper and we refer to \cite{Aru, CFLW} for further details.
-Let us just point out that the relation between Theorem~\ref{thm:gmc} and Corollary~\ref{cor:LB} below is based on such arguments.
+We will not discuss these issues here and refer instead to \cite{Aru, CFLW} for further details.
+Let us just point out that the relationship between Theorem~\ref{thm:gmc} and Corollary~\ref{cor:LB} below is based on such arguments.